YochevedRot/live-healthy/README.md

 dotnet restore
 dotnet build
 ```
-Create a your GPT key and store it in Enviroment Variables:
+Create your GPT API key and store it in environment variables:
 ```bash
 OPENAI_API_KEY=your_api_key_here
 ```